arXiv/arxiv-docs/source/help/policies/submission_agreement.md

 - Any claims against arXiv or Cornell University, or any officer, employee, or agent thereof, based upon actions taken by any such party with respect to the Work, including without limitation decisions to include the Work in, or exclude the Work from, the repository; editorial decisions or changes affecting the Work, including the identification of Submitters and their affiliations or titles; the classification or characterization of the Work; the content of any metadata; the availability or lack of availability of the Work to researchers or other users of arXiv, including any decision to include the Work initially or remove or disable access.
 - Any rights related to the integrity of the Work under ​​​​moral rights principles.
 - Any claims against arXiv or Cornell University, or any officer, employee, or agent thereof based upon any technical failures that result in a loss of content or inadvertent disclosure of information provided in connection with a submission.
-- I will indemnify, defend, and hold harmless arXiv, Cornell University and its officers, employees, agents, and other affiliated parties from any loss, damage, or claim arising out of or related to: (a) any breach of any representations or warranties herein; (b) any failure by Submitter to perform any of Submitter’s obligations herein; and (c) any use of the Work as anticipated in the License and terms of submittal.
+- I will indemnify, defend, and hold harmless arXiv, Cornell University and its officers, employees, agents, and other affiliated parties from any loss, damage, or claim arising out of or related to: (a) any breach of any representations or warranties herein; (b) any failure by Submitter to perform any of Submitter’s obligations herein; and (c) any use of the Work as anticipated in the license and terms of submittal.

 ## Management of Copyright